ibm-cloud-docs/discovery/building-kg.md

    {: pre}

 1. After the custom configuration has been uploaded it can be used in any collection that you create, any method to upload documents can be used as long as the custom configuration is specified.
 If you are unfamiliar with creating collections and uploading documents, see [Getting started with the tooling](/docs/services/discovery/getting-started-tool.html).
 When you get to [step 3](/docs/services/discovery/getting-started-tool.html#create-custom-configuration) select `Knowledge Graph Configuration` instead of creating a new configuration.

+## Canonicalization and filtering
+{: #canonicalization}

+All entities in documents ingested on or after `5 March 2018` will be automatically be normalized with canonical names derived from a public dictionary.
+In addition, any pronouns included in entities or relations for example: `he`, `she`, `they`, or `it` will automatically be filtered out before ingestion into Knowledge Graph.
+Documents ingested before `5 March 2018` will not include this level of canonicalization and filtering; you should create new collections and reingest your documents to utilize this feature.

+When building an entities query or a relations query in Knowledge Graph, you can enter either the canonical name or original text of the entity into the `text` field of the `query_entities` or `query_relations` method.

 ## Entities queries
 {: #entities}